Infineon/mtb-example-ota-https/README.md

       ```
    </details>

    At this point, the primary slot is programmed and the CM4 CPU starts running the image from the primary slot on reset.
-Observe the messages on the UART terminal; wait for the device to make the required connections as shown in Figure 4.
+Observe the messages on the UART terminal; wait for the device to make the required connections as shown in **Figure 4**.
 Also, the user LED will blink at 1 Hz.

    **Figure 4.
 Connection to the HTTP server**